apache/nuttx/configs/arduino-due/README.txt

        Application Configuration -> NSH Library
          CONFIG_NSH_ARCHINIT=y             : Board has architecture-specific initialization

+       STATUS:
+       2013-7-2:  SD card is not responding.
+All 0's received on SPI.

     3. This configuration has been used for verifying the touchscreen on on the ITEAD TFT Shield.
 With the modifications below, you can include the touchscreen test program at apps/examples/touchscreen as